json-api/json-api/_format/1.1/index.md

 conventions above, and the server does not know how to process it as a query parameter from this specification, it **MUST** return `400 Bad Request`.

+> Note: By forbidding the use of query parameters that contain only the characters
-> Note: This is to preserve the ability of JSON API to make additive additions to standard query parameters without conflicting with existing implementations.
+> \[a-z\], JSON API is reserving the ability to standardize additional query
+> parameters later without conflicting with existing implementations.

 ## <a href="#profiles" id="profiles" class="headerlink"></a> Profiles